abraunegg/onedrive/docs/application-config-options.md

 Syncing changes from Microsoft OneDrive ...
 Sync with Microsoft OneDrive is complete
 ```
+> [!NOTE]
-**Note:** The additional log output `Performing a database consistency and integrity check on locally stored data ...` will only be displayed when this activity is occuring which is triggered by 'monitor_fullscan_frequency'.
+> The additional log output `Performing a database consistency and integrity check on locally stored data ...` will only be displayed when this activity is occuring which is triggered by 'monitor_fullscan_frequency'.

+> [!NOTE]
-**Note:** If verbose application output is being used (`--verbose`), then this configuration setting has zero effect, as application verbose output takes priority over application output surpression.
+> If verbose application output is being used (`--verbose`), then this configuration setting has zero effect, as application verbose output takes priority over application output surpression.

 ### no_remote_delete
 _**Description:**_ This configuration option controls whether local file and folder deletes are actioned on Microsoft OneDrive.